JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

 internal global::Autofac.Core.IActivatedEventArgsPartialTarget<T>.ServicePropertyExpectations Service => new(this);
 ```
 * Add some space
+    * Create
         * Between `HandlerX` and field definition groupings
         * All the new expectations changes I made (gotta make things pretty)
         * Between the two gen'd methods for optional arguments
+        * Between generated adornments classes
-* Naming collisions
+    * Make
-    * A type could have a member the same name that is generated for an explicit implementation
+        * Between all gen'd members
 * Add XML comments for all generated code to help/assist the user.
 See explicit implementation for an example.
 * Testing strategy
     * Run code gen tests